Carbon compounds

-Carbon compounds are defined as chemical substances containing carbon.
+Carbon compounds are chemical substances containing carbon.
 More compounds of carbon exist than any other chemical element except for hydrogen.
 Organic carbon compounds are far more numerous than inorganic carbon compounds.
 In general bonds of carbon with other elements are covalent bonds.
 Carbon is tetravalent but carbon free radicals and carbenes occur as short-lived intermediates.
 Ions of carbon are carbocations and carbanions are also short-lived.
 An important carbon property is catenation as the ability to form long carbon chains and rings.

 Allotropes of carbon

 The known inorganic chemistry of the allotropes of carbon (diamond, graphite, and the fullerenes) blossomed with the discovery of buckminsterfullerene in 1985, as additional fullerenes and their various derivatives were discovered.
 One such class of derivatives is inclusion compounds, in which an ion is enclosed by the all-carbon shell of the fullerene.
 This inclusion is denoted by the "@"symbol in endohedral fullerenes.
 For example, an ion consisting of a lithium ion trapped within buckminsterfullerene would be denoted Li+@C60.
 As with any other ionic compound, this complex ion could in principle pair with a counterion to form a salt.
 Other elements are also incorporated in so-called graphite intercalation compounds.